 >>

-the universe is big, expansive, very intricate and complex, most likely
+to heaven.
+The universe is big, expansive, intricate and complex,

 requiring a creator.
-Since the Bible teaches to respect and even revere this
+Since the Bible teaches that we should love the Lord and

-person (God) if the Bible’s rendition of Him is flawed, I am sure God will
+fear Him, even if the Bible’s rendition of Him is incorrect, God would

-most of my doubts to me; they are black holes in an otherwise seamless
+affliction to those who do believe; they are black holes in an otherwise seamless

-tapestry of faith that God has given us in His creation and in His eternal
+tapestry of faith in His infinite creation and eternal

 word.